 SUNNY DAYS RESOURCES

 In 1985, autism affected 1 in 2,500 children.
 In 1995, it was 1 in 500; in 2004, 1 in 166.
-According to estimates from CDC's Autism and Developmental Disabilities Monitoring (ADDM) Network, today, Autism affects 1 in 68 children.
-As shocking as these statistics are, what is more unsettling is that they are for Autism alone—these numbers do not reflect the rise in PDD, Asperger’s, or other spectrum disorders.
+According to estimates from the CDC's Autism and Developmental Disabilities Monitoring (ADDM) Network, today, autism affects 1 in 68 children.
+As shocking as these statistics are, what is more unsettling is that they are for autism alone—these numbers do not reflect the rise in PDD, Asperger’s, or other spectrum disorders.

 Family Resources: Supporting Development

 We understand that you always want to do more for your child.
 Once you have established a treatment plan and your child is participating in regular therapy sessions, sometimes all you need to do is keep doing what you’re doing.
 To make sure you are on the right track, we publish Family Autism Resource Articles with tips, case studies, and inspirational stories to help you help your child.
 You can also visit the Family Matters Website.
 This site provides information on what families can expect when having in-person NJEIS services again.
 Here are the current service options.

 Additionally, if you are a PA resident, please refer to these contact options regarding EI services during COVID-19.

 Autism Terms Resource Center

 Whether your child has recently been diagnosed with an Autism Spectrum Disorder or if you are already participating in treatment, you are bound to hear many new terms and likely do not understand all of them.
 The Sunny Days Glossary of Autism Terms was created specifically for you, the parent, to keep you informed and make sure you never feel lost in lingo.